shomail/ninja.js/README.md

 2. Make a PR to your forked repo with your changes (make sure you make PR on your forked repo and not on this one - by default github will choose this repo as destination for PR)

 3. If you chose to do public repo, send us link to the PR in your forked repo.
 If you choose to make private repo, add `anitsirc`, `kwdowik`, `jacobjuul` and `kristiandupont` as collaborators and send us link to it.
-(We prefer public repos so it can be send internally to other front-enders fro review.)
+(We prefer public repo's so it can be send internally to other frontenders for review.)

 # Tips

 ## DON'T

 - Do not rewrite code to TypeScript.
-Purpose of this excercise is not to see if you can rewrite code to TypeScript.
+Purpose of this exercise is not to see if you can rewrite code to TypeScript.
-- Do not overcomplicate the solution - real seniority comes from making complex problems simple.
+- Do not over complicate the solution - real seniority comes from making complex problems simple.

 ## DO